Barbara D. Beck, Ph.D., DABT, ATS, AAAS Fellow

 Historical and Current Knowledge of Asbestos: Evaluated evolution in understanding of asbestos health effects in different industries over time.
 Analyzed toxicological differences among forms of asbestos.

-Evaluation of Toxicology and Risks of PFOA and PFOS: Provided comments to US EPA regarding their Health Effects Documents for PFOA and PFOS.
+Evaluation of Toxicology and Risks of PFOA and PFOS: Provided comments to US EPA regarding its Health Effects Documents for PFOA and PFOS.

 Toxicological and Risk Evaluation of Arsenic: Evaluated arsenic mode-of-action and assessed the implications for low-dose risks.